 Coin-operated washers and dryers are available.
 Residents must provide their own laundry detergent.

 In spite of the Station's southern location, its 3,800 ft elevation means that summers are pleasant and even cool.
-June and July days average in the 70s F. Nighttime temperatures range from 40-60 F. June can be wet and cold; July is usually warmer and dryer.
+June and July days average in the 70s F. Nighttime temperatures range from 40-60 F. May and June are often wet and cold; July is usually warmer and dryer.
 Unexpected and often severe thunderstorms are common.
 If you visit in the summer, come prepared for warm sun; torrential downpours; cool, dripping fogs; and cold, crisp nights!
 Reliable rain gear, waterproof boots, and layered synthetic clothing is the best strategy.

-Recreational activities at/near the Station include campfires, square dancing, seminars and slide shows, movies, volleyball, basketball, a team triathlon, swimming, hiking, and canoeing on the New River.
+Recreational activities at/near the Station include campfires, square dancing, seminars, movies, volleyball, basketball, a team triathlon, swimming, hiking, and canoeing on the nearby New River.
 Other local attractions and resources are found on Giles County's web site.
 Blacksburg, a small university town (home of Virginia Tech), is a 30-minute drive.

 Dogs are not allowed, and may not be left in vehicles.
 Please do not arrive at MLBS with your dog.
 No pets of any kind are permitted on the Station without the explicit and advance permission of the Director.

 Health and Safety

 MLBS is a safe place to live and work.
 However, it is also a remote field station with limited facilities, access, and communications.
 The Station is surrounded on all sides by miles of hard-to-navigate terrain, and many activities at MLBS occur outdoors in unpredictable and demanding weather.
 The greatest risk to your health and safety at Mountain Lake is getting lost.
 Other hazards common to any backcountry situation apply.
 First aid kits are available on site, and staff are prepared to advise you on how to stay safe.